FERMATRICA/fermatrica.github.io/content/features/model/index.md

 The framework supports writing custom transformations of (nearly) any complexity, including those containing auxiliary models.

 ### 2.2.
-External Contour
+Outer Contour

-FERMATRICA views the external contour of the model more broadly than the basic version of marketing mix modeling.
+FERMATRICA views the outer contour of the model more broadly than the basic version of marketing mix modeling.
 If there is a mechanism for parameter tuning for nonlinear transformations, why not apply it to related tasks?

 One of the principal difficulties in marketing mix modeling (MMM) is the inability to combine additive and multiplicative factors.
 The model is either additive (in standard form) or multiplicative (log-log model).
 But what to do if marketing activities are additive while seasonality, trends, and price influences are multiplicative (elasticities)?
 One of the standard approaches suggests removing seasonality from the dependent variable (LHS) before building an additive model.
 But how can we be sure that the seasonality has been removed correctly if this step precedes the actual modeling?